Advisories for Pypi/Waitress package

 2022

-Waitress is a Web Server Gateway Interface server for Python 2 and 3.
-When using Waitress versions 2.1.0 and prior behind a proxy that does not properly validate the incoming HTTP request matches the RFC7230 standard, Waitress and the frontend proxy may disagree on where one request starts and where it ends.
+When using Waitress behind a proxy that does not properly validate the incoming HTTP request matches the RFC7230 standard, Waitress and the frontend proxy may disagree on where one request starts and where it ends.
 This would allow requests to be smuggled via the front-end proxy to waitress and later behavior.
-There are …
+There are two classes of vulnerability that may lead to request smuggling that are addressed by this advisory: The …

 2020

-Waitress version allows a DoS attack when waitress receives a header that contains invalid characters.
-When a header similar to Bad-header: xxxxxxxxxxxxxxx\x10 is received, it will cause the regular expression engine to catastrophically backtrack causing the process to use % CPU time and blocking any other interactions.
-This allows an attacker to send a single request with an invalid header and take the service offline.
+When waitress receives a header that contains invalid characters it will cause the regular expression engine to catastrophically backtrack causing the process to use 100% CPU time and blocking any other interactions.
+This would allow an attacker to send a single request with an invalid header and take the service offline.
+Invalid header example: Bad-header: xxxxxxxxxxxxxxx\x10 Increasing the number of x's in the header will increase the amount of time …

 Inconsistent Interpretation of HTTP Requests (HTTP Request Smuggling)